-Jen (Christina Applegate) and Judy (Linda Cardellini) are both in a grief support group after having lost their significant others.
+Dead to Me follows the story of Jen (Christina Applegate) and Judy (Linda Cardellini), who are both in a grief support group after having lost their significant others.
 The two women develop a bond that’s fueled partly by wine and partly by grief, but over the course of the show, the mystery of Judy’s fiancé’s death unravels in an unexpected way.
 The series is filled with terrific comedic actors like James Marsden, Ed Asner, and Max Jenkins, and it’s the perfect blend of comedy, drama, and mystery.

 Friday Night Lights (2006–2010)

 Watch for: Coach Taylor and his wife, Tami—there’s nothing not to love about these two.